How cells 'eat' their own fluid components

-Category: Climate Hits: 2Autophagy is a fundamental cellular process by which cells capture and degrade their own dysfunctional or superfluous components for degradation and recycling.
+Category: Climate Hits: 3Autophagy is a fundamental cellular process by which cells capture and degrade their own dysfunctional or superfluous components for degradation and recycling.
 Recent research has revealed that phase separated droplets have a range of important functions in cells.
 Researchers has unraveled the mechanisms underpinning both how these droplets are captured through autophagy, as well as how droplets can serve as a platform from which structures facilitating cytosolic autophagy arise.

 Read more https://www.sciencedaily.com/releases/2021/01/210121091340.htm